10 Best Contract Management Software for Startups & Small Business (2026)

 Best for: Companies with unique, complex contract workflows who need maximum flexibility.

-Agiloft is infinitely customizable, which is both its strength and weakness.
-You can build almost any workflow, but it requires significant setup time.
+Agiloft is infinitely customizable.
+That is both its strength and weakness.
+You can build almost any workflow.
+But it requires significant setup time.

 Screenshot via G2